IainMcManus/iOSCoreLibrary/README.md

  * Sample application showing how to use the Core Data stack and some selected other code
  * Third Party Code
    * Reachability code from Apple.
 The code is provided in full without modifications.
 Copyright for the code belongs to Apple.
 Please read and abide by their license.
+   * UIImageEffects code from Apple.
+The code is provided in full without modifications.
+Copyright for the code belongs to Apple.
+Please read and abide by their license.
    * KCOrderedAccessorFix from https://github.com/CFKevinRef/KCOrderedAccessorFix.
 Copyright for the code belongs to Kevin Cassidy Jr. Please read and abide by their license.

 Core Data Stack